jon-jacky/home/design.md

   "Pythagorean Theorem.
 First draw a triangle, don't worry about the right angle, that comes later. ...
 Now we'll worry about the right angle...
-  Set the lengths of AB and BC to be x and y. ... " (etc.)
+  Set the lengths of AB and BC to be x and y. ... "

 30 Aug 2020